 The Polish Community Conventions have a long tradition.
 The first one took place in 1929, and representatives of Polish communities from almost all countries of the world (except the USSR and Lithuania) deliberated in the Polish Parliament, attended Holy Mass in the Arch-Cathedral in Warsaw and marched in a solemn procession through the streets of the capital.
 The second convention took place in 1934, and the next one was scheduled to take place five years later.
 Subsequent conventions were inaugurated in liberated Poland.

 Considering the extraordinary importance of the year 2018, when the 100th anniversary of Poland’s independence was celebrated, the Polish community organizations, headed by the Council of the World Polish Community, decided to convene the Fifth WORLD POLISH COMMUNITY CONVENTION for September in Warsaw so that its deliberations and decisions made during the Convention were the part of the cycle of celebrating the 100th anniversary of Polish independence.
-The four-day session ended with a Eucharistic liturgy at the Church of the Divine Providence.
+The four-day session ended with a Eucharistic liturgy at the Temple of the Divine Providence.

 The Council of the World Polish Community addressed the Metropolitan of Warsaw with a letter.
 A section of that letter follows here: